 In conclusion, the structure of a plastic mold is a complex system of components that work together to create high-quality plastic products.
 The cavity, core, sprue, runner, ejector pins, and cooling system are all critical components that must be designed and integrated correctly to ensure the best possible results.
 A well-designed mold structure can help to minimize waste, reduce production times, and improve the overall quality and consistency of the finished product.

-A plastic mold is a crucial component in the plastic injection molding process.
-It comprises several structural components that work together to form the desired shape of the plastic product.
-Understanding the structure of plastic molds is essential for effective plastic molding and producing high-quality products.
+Plastic molds play a vital role in the plastic injection molding process.
+It consists of multiple structural components that work together to form the desired plastic product shape.
+Understanding the structure of plastic molds is critical to efficient plastic molding and producing high-quality products.

 What is the Structure of Plastic Mould?